Vitality CBD's 4-step guide

 It also bears repeating that CBD has been shown to be demonstrably safe, even at very high dosages.
-In a comprehensive report that you can read here, the World Health Organization made a definitive statement on CBD:
+In a comprehensive report, the World Health Organization made a definitive statement on CBD:

 The evidence from well controlled human experimental research indicates that CBD is not associated with abuse potential.

 Each of our oils comes with a recommended dosage clearly outlined on the box.
 We suggest you match this dose, but it’s worth noting there will be no potential for harm even at much higher dosages.
 You can safely adjust your dosage beyond our recommendations on the box - everyone has a different optimal CBD point.

 Step 4: How do I buy CBD?

 The CBD market is very new, which also means it’s poorly regulated.
 That’s why we send all of our product batches to a third-party independent lab in order to ensure they meet the quality we expect.
-In fact, our central belief in user transparency is why we’ve made all of our lab reports available right here.
+In fact, our central belief in user transparency is why we’ve made all of our CBD lab reports available online.
 That means you can match the exact report to the bottle in your hand.

 We’re clearly biased on the matter, but we truly believe that our product line caters to the full range of CBD users, from beginners to experts.
 Our years of research and development have resulted in a range of premium CBD products sourced only from sustainable, organic Colorado farms.
-Why not sample them at one of our stockists now?
+Why not sample them at one of our many CBD stockists now?